canalplus/rx-player/doc/api/loadVideo_options.md

 possible position will be used instead.
 If it is superior to the maximum possible position, the maximum will be used instead as well.

-More informations on how the initial position is chosen can be found [in the specific documentation page on this subject](../infos/initial_position.md).
+More information on how the initial position is chosen can be found [in the specific documentation page on this subject](../infos/initial_position.md).